Columbus Delano: Chandler reforms

-Delano's successor, Zachariah Chandler, did not complain about his departmental duties, and immediately investigated allegations of corruption.
+Delano's successor, Zachariah Chandler, did not complain about his departmental duties and immediately investigated allegations of corruption.
 Chandler found things differently than Delano's explanations to Grant and decided the department needed major reforming.
 During his first month in office, he fired all the clerks in one room of the Patent Office; he noted that every desk was vacant, and concluded that the employees were either involved in corruption or lacked the integrity to reform the department.
 Almost twenty employees were found to be entirely fictitious; they had been created by a profiteering ring to defraud the government by falsely receiving pay for work that was not performed.
 Chandler also fired unqualified clerks who profiteered by hiring out their work to lower-paid replacements and pocketing the salary difference.

 In addition, Chandler simplified Patent Office rules, making patents easier to obtain and reducing the cost for applicants.
 In December 1875, Chandler banned persons known as "Indian Attorneys", whose claims to represent Native Americans in Washington were questionable.
-He found the Bureau of Indian Affairs to be the most corrupt, and he replaced its commissioner and chief clerk.
+He found the Bureau of Indian Affairs to be the most corrupt and replaced its commissioner and chief clerk.
 In addition to Indian Affairs, Chandler also investigated the Pension Bureau.
 This review resulted in the identification and removal of numerous fraudulent pensions, which saved the federal government hundreds of thousands of dollars.
 Chandler also revoked as many as 800 fraudulent land grants that had been approved during Delano's tenure.